 “My father told me I had to be a lawyer, and when a parent tells you must do something, that can make things a little difficult.
-I didn’t think law was going to happen, did not see taxes coming from a mile away.
+I didn’t think law was going to happen, and did not see taxes coming from a mile away.
 But it worked and surprisingly my psychology background is also helpful in dealing with people who are stressed out about their taxes.
 I like being the person who says, ‘This isn’t your problem anymore, I’m going to handle it, and does.’”

 When asked about any pivotal points during her career search, Pyfrom laughed and said “I’d call them friendly universal reminders.
 Like finding yourself in a difficult relationship and realizing you like to argue – not that I am an instigator, but once I start in, I can’t drop it.”

 She continued, “I don’t like people telling me I’m wrong when I’m not wrong and I’m not going to let it drop.
 I think everyone has experienced this at one time or another,” she grinned, “and if they haven’t, God bless ‘em, it’s coming.”